James W. Cornman, "Materialism and Some Myths about Some Givens," The Monist Vol. 56, No. 2 (April 1972): 215-233.

 P's are known (with certainty, noninferentially) = df.
 There is (certain, noninferential) knowledge of P's.

-There are, however, two ways to interpret the preceding definiens, the first of which is at least initially plausible but the other is not.
-For the second, consider Berkeley's view when he says that individual sensations "are perfectly known, there being nothing in them which is not perceived."15 Berkeley would seem to agree that everything about sensations can be known with certainty and noninferentially.
+the second, consider Berkeley's view when he says that individual sensations "are perfectly known, there being nothing in them which is not perceived."15 Berkeley would seem to agree that everything about sensations can be known with certainty and noninferentially.
 His reason would seem to be that everything about them is fully presented and manifest to perceivers.
 However, this claim is at least open to doubt because whether or not sensations are identical with brain processes and thus whether sensations have properties not manifestly presented in perception is far from perfectly known.
 It is more reasonable to claim:

 There is (certain, noninferential) knowledge of P's = df.
 Something about P's is known (with certainty, noninferentially).